patternfly/patternfly/UPGRADE-GUIDE.md

 Removed variables:
 - `--pf-global--BackgroundColor--150` and `--pf-global--BackgroundColor--300`
-  - These can be updated to use `--pf-global--BackgroundColor--200` instead.
-However you might want to consult your visual designer first.
+  - These can be updated to use `--pf-global--BackgroundColor--200` instead, but you should consult your visual designer first.
 - All bootstrap variables [(#2871)](https://github.com/patternfly/patternfly/pull/2871)
   - These are no longer included with PatternFly by default.
 If you still need these, you can import `sass-utilities/bs-variables.scss` manually.
 - `--pf-global--link--FontWeight`